tinko26/ao/docs/api/src/ao_sys/ao_alloc_2.h.md

 #define AO_ALLOC_SEGREGATION (3)
 ```

-The segregation has an influence on the performance of the allocator with respect to fragmentation.
+Defines the segregation, which has an influence on the performance of the allocator with respect to fragmentation.
 That is, a high segregation potentially leads to high external fragmentation, but low internal fragmentation.
 On the other hand, a low segregation potentially leads to low external fragmentation, but high internal fragmentation.

 ## `AO_ALLOC_SIZE`